omeka/omeka-s-enduser/docs/modules/localcontexts.md

 ### Apply projects to sites

-You can choose one or more Local Contexts projects to appear in the footer of each site on your Omeka S installation.
+Site Managers or Global Administrators can choose one or more Local Contexts projects to appear in the footer of each site on your Omeka S installation.
 Go to the Sites tab in the sidebar, select a site, and go to "Site admin".
 In the "Settings" tab of the site admin page, look for the Local Contexts section.
 From here you can choose one or more of the projects that have been assigned to the installation after inputting an API key.

 ![Image](modulesfiles/localcontexts_site.png)